Heritage Times

 In 1849 he used the silver suture for the first successful repair of fistula.
 Despite a great step forward, the process to develop the Sims’s technique is tainted with unethical research and experimentation methods.

-Even though J Marion Sims was a person who broke the medical barrier by developing a technique for the repair of the vesicovaginal fistula but he is infamous for conducting multiple procedures and experiments on the black enslaved women in the 19th century and carried out forced operations on them, thus giving them no way for informed consent prior performing surgeries for his experiments.
+Even though James Marion was a person who broke the medical barrier by developing a technique for the repair of the vesicovaginal fistula but he is infamous for conducting multiple procedures and experiments on the black enslaved women in the 19th century and carried out forced operations on them, thus giving them no way for informed consent prior performing surgeries for his experiments.
 The women involved in his gruesome experiments faced multiple surgeries without aesthesia.
 His experiments are widely condemned because of the unethical way it was done on the vulnerable section of the society who were poorly treated.

 Sims did inhuman experiments solely on enslaved women in order to develop his skill and technique for repairing this fistula.
 Though his success is indisputable but Sims’s technique of repairing the vesicovaginal fistula is tainted by his records of performing numerous horrifying and fearful experiments on Black slave women without anaesthesia.

-Sims experimented on ten slaves but there are three women whose name Sims recorded, Anarcha, Lucy and Betsey.
+Dr James Marion Sims experimented on ten slaves but there are three women whose name Sims recorded, Anarcha, Lucy and Betsey.
 In 1847, a seventeen year old, Anarcha was the first women to undergo Sim’s experiments and was a prime subject in his trial.
 Anarcha was in labour for three days when Sims discovered that she is suffering from vesicovaginal fistula.
-According to his autobiography Anarcha wwnt through thirty surgeries before Sims found success.
+According to his autobiography Anarcha went through thirty surgeries before Sims found success.
 Though anaesthesia was available in 1846, he never utilized during surgery.
 Sims claimed that he gave opioid after the surgery but never administered anaesthesia during the surgeries despite hearing their cries.
 By 1849 Sims had perfected his technique by the use of silver sutures.

 Anarcha, Betsey and Lucy are today known as “Mothers of modern of gynaecology”.
-They represent all women who went through Sims experiments.
+They represent all women who went through Sims’ experiments.

 Sims’s practice has come to light with debates on his contributions often fiddling on racial discrimination that black Americans felt in the medical system.